nandeswari26/nandeswari26/README.md

 - 👋 Hi, I’m @nandeswari26
-- 👀 I’m interested in pythan and DSA
+- 👀 I’m interested in python and DSA
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on github
 - ⚡ Fun fact:  Users can see updates on the activities of people they follow or repositories they star on their personal dashboard.